TitleXp/Phase-2-Bob-Ross-Gallery/README.md

 then, type

-> npm i && npm start
+> npm i

 This will take a second to install your dependencies.

+then, type
+> npm --prefix /gallery run start

 A browser should starts automatically with the home page loaded.
 It should look something like this!

 ![](https://github.com/TitleXp/Phase-2-Bob-Ross-Gallery/blob/f40f33c4ea0a9c72e3ba0ab496096757f2d2117d/images%20and%20gifs/home%20page.PNG?raw=true)